nwjs/node/doc/api/http2.md

 * Extends: {Stream}

-This object is created internally by an HTTP server — not by the user.
+This object is created internally by an HTTP server, not by the user.
 It is passed as the second parameter to the [`'request'`][] event.

 #### Event: `'close'`